vuejs/test-utils-docs/src/guide/stubs-shallow-mount.md

 # Stubs and Shallow Mount

-Vue Test Utils provides some features for *stubbing* components.
+Vue Test Utils provides some advanced features for *stubbing* components.
 A *stub* is where you replace an existing implementation of a custom component with a dummy component that doesn't do anything at all, which can simplify an otherwise complex test.
 Let's see an example.

-## Mocking with `global.stubs`
+## Stubbing a single child component

 A common example is when you would like to test something in a component that appers very high in the component hierarchy.